 When scanning the makeup aisles you will also notice that a lot of the labels read “natural.”
 Beware of this word because many times it can be quite misleading.
 One tip to use that will ensure the cosmetics you are buying are, in fact, natural, is that natural products will give a full list of all of the ingredients used and won’t be hiding anything or using any vague terms.
 For more tips on how to read cosmetics labels click here!

 There is a site called The Campaign for Safe Cosmetics that will give you a full list of companies who have agreed to make safe, beautiful products for you that don’t include any of that toxic junk.
 This will make shopping for products a lot easier when you know what brands have all that good stuff in them.

 Not only is it important to be aware of the chemicals that are in your makeup and hairspray, but it’s also beneficial to know what is in your food, clothes and your household products.
 You might be wondering, “So what exactly do I look for on labels to ensure that I’m buying safe products?”
-Well, some key words include, “organic”, “Green Seal” and “Leaping Bunny” amongst other terms and programs found on labels to ensure that your food, clothes and household products are safe and environmentally friendly.
+Well, some key words include, “organic”, “Green Seal” and “Leaping Bunny” amongst other terms found on labels to ensure that your food, clothes and household products are safe and environmentally friendly.

 For more information, check out the links below!

 Toxic ingredients to avoid on labels - http://www.huffingtonpost.com